I just want to pet the cats for a few minutes, do I really have to pay admission?

 Do you offer student discounts?

-We offer student (and teacher!) discounts at various times throughout the year, so follow us on Facebook, Instagram, or Twitter!
+We offer student (and teacher!) discounts at various times throughout the year, so follow us on social media to hear about the next one!

 I’m a Boy Scout or Girl Scout, can I do a service project to help the cats of ZenCat Lounge?

 Yes, we love Scouts!
 Some ideas are: supply drives, building cat trees or cat shelves & ramps, and making blankets & toys.
-Send us a message on Facebook or Instagram and we’ll be happy to help.
+Use the Contact Us form to get in touch and we’ll be happy to help.